mireillehaddad/LLMproject/undp_pipeline_prod/README2.md

 ## 1. Go to Your Project Folder

-Open PowerShell and navigate to your project directory:
+Open PowerShell and navigate to  project directory:

 ```powershell
 cd C:\Users\mirei\OneDrive\Desktop\LLMproject